segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/authvia/index.md

 ## Stream

-Authvia uses our stream Source component to send Segment event data.
-It uses a server-side (select from `track`, `identify`) method(s) to send data to Segment.
-These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.
+Authvia uses the Authvia stream source component to send Segment event data.
+It uses a server-side Track or Identify method to send data to Segment.
+These events are then available in any destination that accepts server-side events and available in a schema in your data warehouse that you can query using SQL.

 The default behavior is for Authvia to pass the customer reference associated with the payer as the userId.